Kentucky Laws and Incentives

 Propane Excise Tax Exemption

-Propane is exempt from the state excise tax when it is used to operate motor vehicles on public highways provided that vehicles are equipped with carburetion systems approved by the Kentucky Energy and Environment Cabinet or fuel systems that meet Federal Motor Vehicle Safety Standards.
+Propane is exempt from the state excise tax when it is used to operate motor vehicles on public highways provided that vehicles are equipped with carburetion systems approved by the Kentucky Energy and Environment Cabinet or fuel systems that meet Federal Motor Vehicle Safety Standards contained in Title 49 of the Code of Federal Regulations, section 571.
 (Reference Kentucky Revised Statutes 234.321)

 Laws and Regulations

 Public Utility Definition

 An entity that owns or operates an electric vehicle charging station is not defined as a public utility.

 The Kentucky General Assembly must approve the allocation of any funds the Commonwealth receives from the VW Environmental Mitigation Trust.
 Kentucky will hold all funds received from the environmental mitigation trust pursuant to the Partial Consent Decree in a trust and agency account.
 The Kentucky Energy and Environment Cabinet must administer the funds.